iclare/iclare.github.io/content/blog/contributing-to-zig/index.md

 in high performance and low level programming, so Zig caught my interest.
-What I also like about Zig is that you do not need to learn and use additional syntax or keywords, or shift your programming style to convince the language that you know what you're doing [Unsafe Zig is Safer than Unsafe](https://andrewkelley.me/post/unsafe-zig-safer-than-unsafe-rust.html).
+What I also like about Zig is that you do not need to learn and use additional syntax or keywords, or shift your programming style to convince the language that you know what you're doing [Unsafe Zig is Safer than Unsafe Rust](https://andrewkelley.me/post/unsafe-zig-safer-than-unsafe-rust.html).

 With Zig, the priority is not just to have a safer language, but also to be a small simple language that has no hidden control flow.
 All control flow